manuelbassani/teched2025-XP264/exercises/ex0/README.md

 # Exercise 0 - Preparation Steps

-In this exercise, you will create your own copy of this repository and optionally, set up a GitHub account.
+You must have a personal github account for this session.

-Finally you will login to for this session prepared BTP account.
+## Exercise 0.0 - Sign up for a new GitHub account

-## Exercise 0.0 - (Optional) Create a GitHub account
+This step is optional and you can be use instead any existing personal GitHub account of yours.

 1. Navigate to [GitHub](https://github.com/).

 2. Click **Sign up for GiHhub**.

-3. Alternatevly, click on **Continue with Google** to sign up using social login.
+3. Otherwise, you may click on **Continue with Google** to sign up using your Google social login.

 4. Follow the prompts to create your personal account.